Wake Forest University logo

 School of Divinity

-Accredited by the Association of Theological Schools, offers a Master of Divinity degree and dual-degree programs, established with its first students in 1999.
+Accredited by the Association of Theological Schools, it offers a Master of Divinity degree, dual-degree programs, and a certificate in Spirituality and Health, guided by its mission as 'Christian by tradition, Baptist in heritage, and ecumenical in outlook'.

 ⚖️